aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/bookmarks/get/_index.md

 ﻿---
-title: "Get all bookmarks in a Word Document"
+title: "Get all bookmarks in a Word document"
+second_title: " online"
+articleTitle: "Get all bookmarks"
+linktitle: "Get all bookmarks"
 type: docs
 url: /bookmarks/get/
-description: "Get all bookmarks in a Word Document"
+description: "Get all bookmarks in a Word document programmatically via Cloud API."
 weight: 10
 ---

 This REST API returns all bookmarks in a Word document.
 It takes the document file as an input and returns an array of bookmark objects, each containing the bookmark name and location in the document.

-## Get all bookmarks in a Word Document REST API
+## Get all bookmarks in a Word document REST API

 | Server                         | Method | Endpoint             |
 |--------------------------------|--------|----------------------|